rust-lang/rfcs/text/3389-manifest-lint.md

 Currently, it is a hard error to mix `workspace = true` and lints.
 We could open this up in the future for the package to override lints from the workspace.
 This would not be a breaking change as we'd be changing an error case into a working case.
-We'd need to ensure we had a path forward for the semantics for configurable lints.
+We should consider the possibility of adding configurable lints in the future and what that would look like with overridin of lints.

 ## Extending the syntax to `.cargo/config.toml`